marinov98/MarinMacs/README.md

 - Emacs and Vim users are equally welcomed

 ## Inspiration:
-- I became inspired to write this after I configured my emacs init file to the point where I could comftorably wrtie C++, Python, and JavaScript code as well as take notes in Org mode and write LaTex
+- I became inspired to write this after I configured my emacs init file to the point where I could comftorably wrtie C++, Python, and JavaScript code as well as take notes in Org mode

 ## Purpose:
 - Initially, I made this repo for myself to keep track of my emacs configurations...